top of page

 “Physical fitness is just one aspect of the job, learning verbal de-escalation, active listening, understanding spatial awareness and open body language is so important to stop aggressions before they become violent.
 A large number of incidents can be resolved with an open and compassionate conversation.
 Understanding the source of frustration for the individual and how you can help ultimately leads you closer to a solution than physical intervention ever could.”

-This person-centred approach is a conscious practice for the security team and was the driving force behind the application to become a BILD-accredited training provider.
+This person-centred approach is a conscious practice for the security team and was the driving force behind the application to become a BILD-certified training provider.
 BILD has been set up to certify training services that include restrictive physical intervention, with the intent to reduce the need to use restrictive methods by improving the quality of training.
-This accreditation was created for mental health hospitals, but as Gateshead Health is an acute Trust, it provides services to a wide range of patients including patients with mental health issues and the team security team thought it was important to be an early adopter of this practice.
+This certification was created for mental health hospitals, but as Gateshead Health is an acute Trust, it provides services to a wide range of patients including patients with mental health issues and the team security team thought it was important to be an early adopter of this practice.

 The Prevention and Management of Violence and Aggression (PMVA) team is part of security and is responsible for training all staff members within Gateshead Health on the appropriate methods to handle violent and aggressive situations.
-The team felt it was important for the training that staff receive to be in line with their ethos and the values of the trust, and as a result, they set out to achieve BILD accreditation.
-Through the team’s hard work, QE Facilities became the first and currently the only acute trust in the country to have a BILD-accredited PMVA team.
+The team felt it was important for the training that staff receive to be in line with their ethos and the values of the trust, and as a result, they set out to achieve BILD certification.
+Through the team’s hard work, QE Facilities became the first and currently the only acute trust in the country to have a BILD-certified PMVA team.

 “We firmly believe in teaching restraint as a last resort.
 A person-centred approach focuses on finding that person’s needs and moving forward.
 I think this is integral to providing the very best care to our patients when presented with challenging situations.
 It also gives our staff the tools they need to put their patients first.”